coderefinery/git-intro/content/commits.md

 :class: with-border
 :alt: VS Code screenshot of create branch

-Creating a new branch in vscode
+Creating a new branch in VS Code.
 :::

 4. Create a new file, for example `sides/mixed-nuts.md`.